 Scleroderma is a chronic autoimmune disease that affects your skin, connective tissues, muscles, bones, blood vessels, joints, and organs.
 It occurs when the immune system triggers your body to produce too much collagen.
 Collagen is a protein that strengthens skin and provides firmness and elasticity.
 When you have scleroderma, it causes your skin to become thick and hard, and it’s possible for scar tissue to develop in your lungs, kidneys, and other organs.

 According to the Scleroderma Foundation, approximately 300,000 people in the United States have scleroderma disease.
 Scleroderma can affect people of any age, but it’s most common in people between the ages of 25 and 55.
-It can take time to receive a scleroderma diagnosis, especially since there is not a specific scleroderma test and the symptoms are similar to many other diseases.BOOK AN APPOINTMENT
+It can take time to receive a scleroderma diagnosis, especially since there is not a specific scleroderma test and the symptoms are similar to many other diseases.BOOK NOW

 Why do people develop scleroderma?